EBONY EXCLUSIVE: Linda Johnson Rice Shares Her NMAAHC Experience

 Ever since 2002, as chairman and CEO of Johnson Publishing Company — where she became the first African American woman CEO among the top five of the Black Enterprise 100s largest black-owned companies — Linda Johnson Rice has shone a ray of positivity on the black community with her strong and resilient leadership.

-Progress in Pictures: How Ebony and Jet told the story of the African-American Journey, From the Great Migration to the Present.
-When Ms. Rice’s father founded Johnson Publishing Company in 1942 thanks to a $500 loan, he sought to create an equivalent magazine to Life that would tell the story of the black experience in America.
-Over the next 75 years, in both vivid prose as well as indelible pictures, the pages of Ebony and Jet captured the stories of African-Americans, from the famous to the family next door.
+Shaping History: From Civil Rights to Social Justice (Racial Equity).
+When Ms. Rice’s father founded Johnson Publishing Company in 1942 thanks to a $500 loan, he sought to create a famed magazine for Black people in America.
+Ebony and Jet told the stories of the African American journey, from the Great Migration to the Present.
+For 75 years, in vivid prose and iconic photographs, the pages of Ebony and Jet captured the stories of African Americans, from the famous to the family next door.